gamemanual0/gm0/source/docs/hardware-basics/motor-guide/choosing-motor.rst

   The NeveRest sport gearboxes can handle larger shock loads, and can provide a larger reduction with options up to 256:1.
   These gearboxes are relatively expensive, as no motors are included.
-  You will need a bare :term:`NeveRest motor`, :term:`REV HD Hex motor <HD Hex Motor>`, or goBILDA motor to attach to the gearbox.
+  You will need a bare :term:`NeveRest Motor`, :term:`REV HD Hex motor <HD Hex Motor>`, or goBILDA motor to attach to the gearbox.
   The selection should be based only on which connection type you like the most